cfbevan/cfbevan.github.io/content/projects/nixos.md

 tags = ["NixOS"]
 +++

-## It Starts...
+## It Starts…

 {{< mastodon instance="infosec.exchange" id="115619657378081387" >}}

 Yes, I got a new Lenovo ThinkPad X1 Carbon 13 Gen on sale for black Friday.
 I have had ThinkPads off and on since high school when I first started getting in to using Linux.
-I switched to Mac about five years ago when the M1s came on the the market.
+I switched to Mac about five years ago when the M1s came on the market.
 I have been super happy with the switch.
 The connected ecosystem, battery life, and just works was a fresh change from the churn and constant fixing I was doing with Linux.
 Recently with the addition of AI to everything and the revelations of corporate tracking has made me nostalgic for the control I had over what was running on my laptop back when I ran Linux.

 I decided to give NixOS a try this time.
 I started my Linux journey on Debian back in the day and tended to stay with it for my personal computer use.
 Debian > Ubuntu > Mint > Manjaro.
 For work I have mostly been on RedHat and copy cats distributions when RHEL stopped really having LTS versions.
 NixOS is nothing like anything I have used before, but there is no time to let that scare me now.